supabase-community/supabase-kt/plugins/ComposeAuth/README.md

 # Native Google Auth on Android

-Here is a guide on how to use Native Google Auth on Android
+Here is a small guide on how to use Native Google Auth on Android:

 1. Create a project in your [Google Cloud Developer Console](console.cloud.google.com/)
 2. Create OAuth credentials for a Web application, and use your Supabase callback url as redirect url. (**https://ID.supabase.co/auth/v1/callback**)